Who EE.

-With eSIM becoming a more dominant mode of connecting with mobile networks, and the first eSIM-only device (iPhone 14) already on sale in the USA, we were fast approaching an eSIM-first world.
+Why With eSIM becoming a more dominant mode of connecting with mobile networks, and the first eSIM-only device (iPhone 14) already on sale in the USA, we were fast approaching an eSIM-first world.

-eSIMs open up further opportunities for reaching new customers and delighting new ones with seamless ways to connect.
 We were tasked with laying down the foundational journeys to enable EE to become the leader in eSIM experience.

-Service blue print for buying an eSIM
+A birds-eye view of the service blue print for buying an eSIM

 User research